These were used within small groups in the classroom.

 These scenarios were written to provoke discussion.
 The students did not write them in order to push a particular point of view.

 The material in Don Richardson's Eternity in their hearts will aid reflection on these scenarios.

 Marty Muslim has lived in Turkey all his life.
 He has grown up in the Muslim faith.
 Marty has lived a decent, moral life.
 Because Jesus is mentioned in the Qur'an, Marty has at least heard of Him.
 Like other Muslims, however, Marty rejects any belief in the deity of Jesus.
 One day Marty Muslim gets trampled by a herd of camels and dies.

-Is there a chance Marty might know God even though he hasn't accepted Jesus Christ as his personal savior?
+Is there a chance Marty might have a saving relationship with God even though he hasn't definitively accepted Jesus Christ as his personal savior?
 Why or why not?

 Tommy Tribal is a holy man in a tribal group that has had virtually no contact with the "civilized" world.
 Tommy and his people worship a high god as creator and Lord although they do believe in spirits that interact with them on a daily basis.
 They have a moral code and attempt to follow it.
 Many things about their god are similar to the God revealed in the Bible, but Tommy and his people know nothing about Jesus.

 Could it be said that Tommy Tribal and his people know God?
-Or, do they go to Hell since no one has told them about Jesus?
+Or, do they go to Hell given that no one has told them about Jesus?
 Why or why not?

 Carl Crusader lived during the Crusades in the 1200's.
 He had proclaimed his faith in Jesus and had said that Jesus was Lord of his life.
 Carl went on one of the Crusades where he and his fellow Christian soldiers killed Muslims because they believed it was the Christian thing to do.